 - Greater sample stability, when dried

-Mitra devices facilitate remote microsampling using the finger-prick method.
-A lancet is used to prick the fingertip, and the VAMS tips on the Mitra devices absorb a few drops of blood.
-The Mitra devices are then sealed in their protective cartridge and sent to the lab for analysis.
+These devices facilitate remote microsampling using the finger-prick method.
+A lancet is used to prick the fingertip, and either the tip of the hemaPEN or the VAMS tips on the Mitra device wicks up a few drops of capillary blood.

-Mitra devices have proved to deliver high-quality samples to test hormones and other compounds, with results that correlate well with results from traditional blood samples.
+Both hemaPEN and Mitra devices have proved to deliver high-quality samples to test many compounds, with results that correlate well with results from traditional wet blood samples.

 The Future of Blood Sample Collection Analysis

 WADA has approved specific laboratories around the world to perform tests for the Olympics and international sports events.
-For the current Olympic competitions, the samples are being analyzed at a WADA-accredited lab in Tokyo.
+For the Olympic competitions in Japan, the samples were analyzed at a WADA-accredited lab in Tokyo.